Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * contain records that specify how you route traffic within one or more VPCs (private domain names)
   * Exp. application1.`company.internal`
 * You pay $0.50 per month per hosted zone

+#### Migration to/from Route 53

+* You can migrate from another DNS provider and can import records
+* You can migrate a hosted zone to another AWS account
+* You can migrate from Route 53 to another registrar
+* You can also associate a Route 53 hosted zone with a VPC in another account
+  * Authorize association with VPC in the second account
+  * Create an association in the second account

 #### Records TTL(Time To Live)